probmods/probmods2/chapters/inference-algorithms.md

 Run this code, then try using MCMC to achieve the same result.
 You'll notice that MCMC takes significantly more steps/samples to converge.

-How does `optimize` work?
-By default, it takes the given arguments of random choices in the program (in this case, the arguments `(0, 20)` and `(0, 1)` to the two `gaussian` random choices used as priors) and replaces with them with free parameters which it then optimizes to bring the resulting distribution as close as possible to the true posterior.
-This approach is also known as *mean-field variational inference*: approximating the posterior with a product of independent distributions (one for each random choice in the program).
+The default guide family is constructed by replacing the arguments of random choices in the program with free parameters, which it then optimizes.
+This approach is known as *mean-field variational inference*: approximating the posterior with a product of independent distributions (one for each random choice in the program).

-However, though it can be very useful, the mean-field approximation necessarily fails to capture correlation between variables.
+Though it can be very useful, the mean-field approximation necessarily fails to capture correlation between variables.
 To see this, return to the model we used to explain the checkershaddow illusion:

 ~~~~
 var observedLuminance = 3;